SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

-# edgeConnector Siemens
+# dataFEED edgeConnector Siemens

-Softing dataFEED edgeConnector Siemens is a containerized SIMATIC S7 connectivity module adding OPC UA Server functionality.
+Softing´s dataFEED edgeConnector Siemens is a containerized SIMATIC S7 connectivity module adding OPC UA Server functionality.

 It is possible to connect up to 20 Siemens S7-1200 or S7-1500 PLCs including optimized data blocks.
-The Namespace configuration is done by browsing SIMATIC STEP 7 and TIA Portal variables.
+The namespace configuration is done by browsing SIMATIC STEP 7 and TIA Portal variables.

-### Supported Operating Systems
+## Supported Operating Systems

-Any docker host that can execute Linux docker containers based on an x86_64 architecture.
+Any Docker host that can execute Linux Docker containers based on an x86_64 architecture.

-### Defaults
+## Defaults

 The default settings are described in [defaults.md](../common/defaults.md).

-## Running dataFEED edgeConnectors
+## Running dataFEED edgeConnector Modules

-In order to run the dataFEED edgeConnectors a working docker environment is required.
+In order to run the dataFEED edgeConnector modules a working Docker environment is required.
-For docker installation instructions please refer to the [official documentation](https://docs.docker.com/install/)
+For Docker installation instructions please refer to the [official documentation](https://docs.docker.com/install/)

 ### Pulling the image

-The docker images are provided through a public registry.
+The Docker images are provided through a public registry.
-To get the latest docker image you need to login to the docker registry and pull the image.
+To get the latest Docker image you need to login to the Docker registry and pull the image.
 ```bash
 docker image pull softingindustrial/edgeconnector-siemens:latest
 ```

-### Run the docker container
+### Run the Docker container

-After the docker image has been pulled, a docker container can be started.
+After the Docker image has been pulled, a Docker container can be started.
-The web server and OPCUA server of the application have to be exposed on the host machine if the dataFEED edgeConnectors shall be accessed from outside the dockerized environment.
+The web server and OPC UA Server of the module have to be exposed on the host machine if the dataFEED edgeConnectors shall be accessed from outside the dockerized environment.

-To start the dataFEED edgeConnector with the default ports mapped 1:1 to the host machine:
+To start the dataFEED edgeConnector Siemens with the default ports mapped 1:1 to the host machine:
 ```bash
 docker container run -p 443:443 -p 8099:8099 -p 4897:4897 softingindustrial/edgeconnector-siemens
 ```
 The above example can be adapted to match the needs of your environment.
-For example if your host already runs a webserver and the https port is blocked, the command can be adjusted to expose the https port of dataFEED edgeConnector application on a different port.
+For example, if your host already runs a webserver and the https port is blocked, the command can be adjusted to expose the https port of the dataFEED edgeConnector Siemens module on a different port.

 ```bash
 docker container run -p 1443:443 -p 8099:8099 -p 4897:4897 softingindustrial/edgeconnector-siemens